Image Gen (Jimeng AI) MCP server

 • Click "Add new MCP server"

-2. Fill in the server configuration:
+2. Enter the server configuration:

-• Name: image-gen-server (or any name you prefer)
+• Name: image-gen-server (or any preferred name)

 • Type: command